 ….
 Shakespeare was right.

-A week before my friend Henrik List send me the link to Literary Hub, Annette found our copy of The Book of Disquiet from the pile of books we received for our 25 anniversary.
+A week before read Thomas Swick’s story, my friend Henrik List send me the link to Literary Hub.
+At the same time, Annette found our copy of The Book of Disquiet from the pile of books we received for our 25 anniversary.
 We still we haven’t had the time to read it yet.
 I have been looking at the book everyday since then.

 Furthermore.
 Almost at the same time as I received Henrik’s link I had decided to re-publish a kind-of-similar article I wrote i 2016: Street art-Meets Literature: A Graca Tour in only 20 minutes.